 Outbound Proxy Address: Indicate the SIP outbound proxy server IP address.
 This parameter is very useful when VoIP device is behind a NAT.

 Outbound Proxy Port: Specify the port of the SIP outbound proxy on which it will listen for messages.

-Please refer to descriptions in "Setting for Phone Port 1".
+Please refer to the description of "Setting for Phone Port 1".